The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 The shell game is to deliberately conflate “heritable” with “unchangeable” so that anyone who acknowledges strong genetic influence can be safely cast as heartless and anti‑hope, while the anti‑hereditarian side gets to role‑play the guardians of possibility.

-The only thing you’d accomplish by banning “bleak” descriptions is to make your models dumber and your policies less effective.
+The only thing people accomplish by banning “bleak” descriptions is to make models dumber and policies less effective.

-Calling something “deterministic” is not a moral verdict, it’s a description of how hard it is to move.
-If the world has hard limits, they’re there whether we find them depressing or not.
+If the world has hard limits, they exist whether we find them depressing or not.

-The Blank Slate is arguably the cruelest position: it tells a person with an 85 IQ that they failed because they didn't try hard enough, or because society oppressed them.
+Blank Slate is arguably the cruelest position: It implies that a person with an 85 IQ failed because they didn't try hard enough, or because society oppressed them.

 Acknowledging limits is reality-based compassion.
 It allows us to build a society for the humans we actually have, rather than the ones we wish we could manufacture.